-For Dacians, the dragon was a protective, religious and military symbol.
+For Dacians, the dragon was a protective, religious, and military symbol.
 It was common in the archaeological finds of the 8-6th century BC.
-During the 3-1 century BC it was a Dacian standard, and the Romans adopted it after their conquest of Dacia.
-Some scholars, like Mihăilescu-Bîrliba even suggest that the Romans associated Dacians with the dragon.
+During the 3-1 century BC, it was a Dacian standard, and the Romans adopted it after their conquest of Dacia.
+Some scholars, like Mihăilescu-Bîrliba, even suggest that the Romans associated Dacians with the dragon.

 Eastern origins of the Balkan dragon worship

-But even thought this dragon obsession must have been very unusual to the western neighbors of the Thracians, in the east it was nothing new.
+But even though this dragon obsession must have been very unusual to the western neighbors of the Thracians, in the east it was nothing new.
 For the Roman historian Arrin, the dragon cult was Scythian/Sarmatian.
 Besides Dacia, similar iconography existed further down the eastern steppe and the Parthian region.
 A scholar Franz Altheim claimed that Dacians, Romans, and Germans adopted this idea from the Sarmatians of Central and Southern Asia.